TotempaaltJ/Foldifyer/README.md

 Folding paper?
 --------------

-Imagin you have strip of paper, just your plain strip of paper.
+Imagine you have strip of paper, just your plain strip of paper.
 Looks a bit like so:

     ┌─────────────────────────────────────────────────────────────────┐